The FDA issues Statement

 Over the last few years, some laser manufacturers have promoted their products for the off-label treatment of symptoms of vaginal atrophy, urinary incontinence, menopause, and sexual function.
 The laser vaginal rejuvenation procedures may also be marketed as designer vaginoplasty, revirgination, and G-spot amplification treatments.

 The FDA has continued to receive reports of serious burns, scarring and lasting pain due to laser vaginal rejuvenation procedures.
 This led to the agency issuing letters to seven device manufacturers outlining its concerns about inappropriate marketing of their devices for “vaginal rejuvenation” procedures.
-The companies are:

 - Alma Lasers